platformsh/platformsh-docs/src/dedicated/overview/monitoring.md

 # Resource and incident monitoring

-All of our Enterprise clusters are monitored 24/7 to ensure uptime and to measure server metrics such as available disk space, memory and disk usage, and several dozen other metrics that give us a complete picture of the health of your application’s infrastructure.
+All of our Dedicated clusters are monitored 24/7 to ensure uptime and to measure server metrics such as available disk space, memory and disk usage, and several dozen other metrics that give us a complete picture of the health of your application’s infrastructure.
 Alerting is set up on these metrics, so if any of them goes outside of normal bounds an operations engineer can react accordingly to maintain the uptime and performance of your cluster.

 These alerts are sent to our support and operations teams, and are not directly accessible to the customer.